Children’s Self-Harm Intervention & Suicide Prevention Charity 1193469

 2026 Award

-A Child’s Voice is our CPD-accredited 10-week early intervention programme focused specifically on self-harm and suicide prevention.
-To our knowledge is the only programme of ots kind in the UK
+A Child’s Voice® is our flagship 10-week early intervention programme focused specifically on self-harm and suicide prevention.
+To our knowledge is the only programme of its kind in the UK

 Co-designed with young people and grounded in: